CrowdStrike/Cloud-AWS/s3-bucket-protection/README.md

 ### Process diagram
 ![Process Diagram](../docs/img/s3-bucket-protection-process-diagram.png)

+### Process
-1. Files are uploaded to the bucket
+1. Files are uploaded to the bucket.
-2. Bucket triggers the lambda function
+2. Bucket triggers the lambda function.
-3. Lambda function reads in Falcon API credentials from Systems Manager Parameter Store
+3. Lambda function reads in Falcon API credentials from Systems Manager Parameter Store.
-4. Lambda function uploads file to Falcon X Sandbox for analysis
+4. Lambda function uploads file to Falcon X Sandbox for analysis.
-5. Lambda function retrieves the scan results
+5. Lambda function retrieves the scan results.
-6. Malicious files are immediately removed from the bucket
+6. Malicious files are immediately removed from the bucket.
-7. A finding is generated in Security Hub for all malicious uploads
+7. A finding is generated in Security Hub for all malicious uploads.

-> All lambda activity is also logged to Amazon CloudWatch
+> All lambda activity is also logged to Amazon CloudWatch.

-## Integration components
+## Solution components
 This solution leverages an S3 bucket trigger to call AWS Lambda for processing.
 The serverless lambda function leverages the CrowdStrike [FalconPy SDK](https://github.com/CrowdStrike/falconpy) to interact with the CrowdStrike Falcon API to scan the files as the are uploaded to the bucket.